-The Company's financial instruments are exposed to certain financial risks, being credit risk, liquidity risk, and market risk, which are defined as follows:
+The Company's financial instruments potentially expose it to a variety of risks, including credit risk, foreign exchange risk (currency), liquidity and interest rate risk.

-(a) Credit risk
+Credit risk

 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
-Financial instruments that potentially subject the Company to credit risk consist of cash and cash equivalents.
-The Company deposits the majority of its cash and cash equivalents with high credit quality financial institutions in Canada and as a result, the Company considers its credit risk to be minimal.
+Financial instruments that potentially subject the Company to credit risk consist of cash and amounts receivable.
+The Company deposits the majority of its cash with high credit quality financial institutions in Canada reducing the credit risk.
+Amounts receivable consist of receivable for shares subscription and refundable tax credits.
+Therefore, the credit risk is considered to be minimal.